verbb/formie/docs/integrations/payments/gocardless.md

 4. When they return, Formie creates the payment against the mandate and shows the status page.
 5. GoCardless webhooks update the payment status as collection progresses.

+### Subscriptions

+1. The customer submits your form.
+2. Formie creates a GoCardless **Billing Request** and **Billing Request Flow** for mandate authorisation.
+3. The customer is redirected to GoCardless to authorise Direct Debit.
+4. When they return, Formie creates a GoCardless **Subscription** against the mandate.
+5. GoCardless collects recurring payments automatically.
+Formie tracks subscription status and upcoming payment dates via webhooks.

+Customers can cancel subscriptions using Formie’s subscription cancel URL when included in notifications.

 ## Limitations

-- **One-off Direct Debit payments only**.
+- **Direct Debit only** — Instant Bank Pay and combined instant + Direct Debit flows are not supported yet.
 - **Scheme selection** is inferred from the payment currency (for example GBP → BACS, EUR → SEPA).
+- **Subscription intervals** support weekly, monthly, and yearly billing only.
-- **Instant Bank Pay** and combined instant + Direct Debit flows are not supported yet.
+- **Setup fees, payment limits, and trials** are not supported for GoCardless subscriptions.

 ## Troubleshooting

-**Pending billing request but no payment amount in GoCardless** — Formie creates the payment after the customer completes the hosted authorisation flow.
+**Pending billing request but no payment amount in GoCardless** — Formie creates the payment or subscription after the customer completes the hosted authorisation flow.
 Check that webhooks are configured and that the customer returned to the Formie status page.

 **Payment stays pending** — This is normal for Direct Debit until GoCardless confirms collection.
 Use webhooks or wait for the status page polling to refresh.

+**Subscription active but submission still incomplete** — Ensure webhooks are configured and that the status page can refresh the subscription state.
+The submission finalises once the GoCardless subscription is active.

 **Sandbox testing** — Enable **Use Sandbox** on the integration and use sandbox API credentials.